 A minority of Once Upon a Time fans like Snow and Charming but dislike Mary Margaret and David.
 Weird as they're the same people trapped in different realities/personas.
 Part of it may be since in the human world, David is married, and the affair that results from it turns out rather ugly.

 And judging by the response of "Skin Deep", Rumpelstiltskin and Belle.
 Much like on LOST, side couplings end up more compelling than the show's primary romance.
 Lesson: OTP can't be forced.
 Rumpelstiltskin and Belle (commonly known as "Rumbelle") narrowly missed winning the most popular TV couple award for 2013.
 This was against popular fan couples, as well as canon couples.

-Swan Queen, Swan Fire and Captain Swan are the three most popular Emma ships in the fandom.
+Captain Swan, Swan Queen, Swan Fire, and are the three most popular Emma ships in the fandom.

 Bridget/Andrew is this for Ringer fans.
 They technically are a couple, but fans are rooting for them to be a completely honest couple where Andrew knows that Bridget is Bridget.

 David/Colby.
 It seems like half of the NUMB3RS fandom ships these two.
 The other half ships Charlie/Colby.